parthgaidhani/project/README.md

 Upload your data file and enjoy your visualization.

 Click this link :- https://softgrow-cloud.streamlit.app/
+You want to visualize your data like this?
-See this most excellent Visualizations!
+# See this most excellent Visualizations!
 ![newplot (3)](https://github.com/parthgaidhani/project/assets/148692764/de7db8f0-eee8-4cee-9c0d-ad7a55c5ce5a)
 ![newplot (2)](https://github.com/parthgaidhani/project/assets/148692764/21ce985b-7be6-41a8-937b-50106be5acce)
 ![newplot (1)](https://github.com/parthgaidhani/project/assets/148692764/efdf2160-0f21-49d8-a9a6-4881e386f628)